 Wolves

-Although Wolverhampton Wanderers were not the first team above the relegation zone in 24/25, with that honour going to Tottenham, they were just one spot above Spurs and are one of the main candidates for relegation outside of the three promoted sides.
+Although Wolverhampton Wanderers were not the first team above the relegation zone in 24/25, with that honour going to Tottenham, they were just one spot above Spurs and they were one of the main candidates for relegation outside of the three promoted sides before the season started after losing their two best players over the summer.

 West Ham